-“Only-born Son” expands on Verse 14, “we beheld his glory, a glory as of an only-born from a father, full of grace and truth.”
-This figure is identified explicitly as “Jesus Christ,” the one who reveals the Unseen God.
+The “only-born Son” expands on the statement, “we beheld his glory, a glory as of an only-born from a father, full of grace and truth,” and this figure is identified explicitly as “Jesus Christ.”
+Thus, he is the one who reveals the Unseen God.
 “No man has seen the Father, except he who is of God, he has seen the Father” – (John 6:46).

-Likewise, Jesus himself declared – “That which I have seen with my Father.”
-Anyone who knows Jesus, “knows the Father also…and has seen him.”
+Likewise, Jesus declared to his followers “that which I have seen with my Father.”
+Anyone who knows him, “knows the Father also…and has seen him.”
 He who has seen Jesus “has seen the Father.”
 He is not just another in a long line of prophets, but the ultimate revelation of God who can be seen and understood only in the Son – (John 8:38, 14:7-9, 15:24).

-The gospel of John was composed in the latter half of the first century.
+The Gospel of John was composed in the latter half of the first century.
 Accordingly, its pages reflect the conflicts between the early church and the synagogue.
-Its negative references to “the Jews” are not ethnic slurs but references to the Jewish religious establishment that rejected Jesus and opposed the Church – (John 1:19, 2:18-20, 3:25, 5:10-18, 6:41-52, 7:1-15v 7:35, 8:22, 8:48, 8:52-57).
+Its negative references to the “Jews” are not ethnic slurs, but references to the religious establishment that rejected Jesus and opposed the Church – (John 1:19, 2:18-20, 3:25, 5:10-18, 6:41-52, 7:1-15v 7:35, 8:22, 8:48, 8:52-57).

-Jesus is the true Tabernacle and Temple in which the presence of God dwells and manifests.
+Jesus is the true Tabernacle in which God now dwells and reveals His glory.
 Moses certainly gave the Law, but “grace and truth” only came through Jesus Christ – (John 1:14-17, 2:19-21, 4:20-24).

 John’s purpose is not to denigrate Moses or the Law, but to stress that God’s full and final revelation is found in Jesus, and not in Moses, the Law, the Temple, or anywhere else.